jaredhendrickson13/pfsense-api/tests/README.md

 Tests
 =====
 This directory holds our E2E tests.
-Any script or file that aides the testing of this projects functionality should be placed here.
+Any script or file that aids the testing of this project's functionality should be placed here.
 Ideally, each supported API call should have some sort of E2E test behind it to ensure functionality does not regress between releases.